TEACHER RESOURCES

 Provided and purchased by NASS, arrowhead crafts are available in the fall for all 3rd-grade social studies teachers.
 War shield crafts will be distributed in January for 4th-grade students to use when studying Plains Tribes.

-Video to accompany war shield craft.
+Powerpoint to accompany war shield craft.

 Powerpoint presentation to accompany Navajo weaving craft